jgato/jgato/jgato-red-blog/content/posts/From-Jira-to-Solution/index.md

 +++
-title = "Converting a Jira issue into a solution with AI" date = "2025-07-14" author = "Jose Gato Luis" authorTwitter = "jgatoluis" #do not include @
+title = "Converting a Jira issue into a solution doc with AI" date = "2025-07-14" author = "Jose Gato Luis" authorTwitter = "jgatoluis" #do not include @